Troubleshooting

 - Ensure fields you want visible are not hidden

-Virtual Dataset SQL Errors
+Virtual Dataset Preview Fails

 Causes:

-- Invalid SQL syntax
+- Invalid SQL syntax for the target dialect

 Solution: